Foscat/MERN_Portfolio/README.md

 - React-scripts - Needed for react to work
 - Reactstrap - Special components made just for react

-See a working delpoyed version here:
+See the working delpoyed version here: kylefoster-dev.com